clothpenguin/tictactoe/README.md

 # tictactoe
-Play around with it if you want.
+play around with it if you want
-# Setup
+# setup
-Install required packages
+install required packages
 ```
 pip install -r requirements.txt
 ```
-Run in terminal with
+run in terminal with
 ```
 python tictactoe.py
 ```